sultanshahdev/edith-consultation-chatbot/README.md

 ## 🧠 Project Overview

-The **Career Advisor Chatbot** is a production-grade AI application that provides structured, actionable career guidance to users.
+The **Consultation Chatbot** is a production-grade AI application that provides structured, actionable consultation services to users.
 It leverages Google's **Gemini 3.1 Flash Lite** model for fast, intelligent responses and is built following real-world AI engineering principles.

 The project goes beyond a basic chatbot prototype by implementing: